Understanding the SEC Whistleblower Program

 Whistleblower Award

-To be eligible for an award, the enforcement action resulting from your provided information must yield sanctions exceeding $1 million.
+To be eligible for an award, the enforcement action resulting from the information you provided must yield sanctions exceeding $1 million.
 Your potential award will range from 10% to 30% of these sanctions.
 It’s worth noting that this amount can be adjusted upwards based on several factors, including the significance of your information, the effectiveness of the enforcement action against the law violators, and the SEC’s interest in discouraging similar misconduct.

 These whistleblower protections under Dodd-Frank are designed to empower individuals to act as watchdogs in the financial industry.
 By offering anonymity, anti-retaliation measures, financial incentives, and legal safeguards, Dodd-Frank encourages individuals to report wrongdoing, ultimately contributing to a more transparent and accountable financial system.